insure logo

 Most and least expensive ZIP codes for home and auto insurance bundles in New York

-The ZIP code you live in can influence the discount you’ll get for bundling your coverage and the base rates before the discount is applied.
-Here’s a list of the most and least expensive ZIP codes in New York for bundling insurance.
+Where you live can help to determine how big of a discount you will get for bundling coverage, and also the base rates from which that discount is taken.
+Here are the most and least expensive ZIP codes in New York for policyholders who bundle their coverage:

 Most expensive ZIP codes

-The ZIP code 11212 in New York has the highest average cost for bundling home and auto insurance, at $7,366.
-See the top 10 most expensive ZIP codes below.
+The most expensive ZIP code in New York for home and auto insurance bundling is 11212 at an average rate of $7,366.
+See the 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference